Australia in World War I: German New Guinea

 A small 25-man force of naval reservists was subsequently landed at Kabakaul Bay and continued inland to capture the radio station believed to be in operation at Bita Paka, 7 km to the south.
 The Australians were resisted by a mixed force of German reservists and Melanesian native police, who forced them to fight their way to the radio station.
 By nightfall, the radio station was reached and it was found to have been abandoned, the mast dropped but its instruments and machinery intact.
-During the Battle of Bita Paka six Australians were killed and five wounded, while the defenders lost one German non-commissioned officer (NCO) and about 30 Melanesians killed, and one German and ten Melanesians wounded.
+During the Battle of Bita Paka six Australians were killed and five wounded; the defenders lost one German non-commissioned officer (NCO) and about 30 Melanesians killed, and one German and ten Melanesians wounded.
 Later it was alleged that the heavy losses among the Melanesian troops was the result of the Australians bayoneting all those they had captured during the fighting.
 As a result of this engagement, Able Seaman W.G.V.
 Williams became the first Australian fatality of the war.
 The first Army fatality was a medical officer, Captain B. C. A. Pockley, who died the same day.

 At nightfall on 12 September, the Berrima landed the AN&MEF infantry battalion at Rabaul.
 The following afternoon, although the governor had not yet surrendered the territory, a ceremony was carried out to signal the British occupation of New Britain.
-The German administration had withdrawn inland to Toma and at dawn on 14 September, and HMAS Encounter subsequently bombarded a ridge near the town, while half a battalion advanced towards the town supported by a field gun.
+The German administration had withdrawn inland to Toma at dawn on 14 September, and HMAS Encounter subsequently bombarded a ridge near the town while half a battalion advanced towards the town supported by a field gun.
 The show of firepower was sufficient to start negotiations, ending the siege of Toma following the surrender of the remaining garrison of 40 Germans and 110 native police.
 The German territory surrendered on 17 September 1914.

 Although successful the operation was arguably not well managed, and the Australians had been effectively delayed by a half-trained native force.
-Regardless, the Australians had prevailed not least of all because of their unexpected ability to fight in close terrain, while the outflanking of the German positions had unnerved their opponents.
+The Australians had prevailed not least of all because of their unexpected ability to fight in close terrain, and outflanking the German positions had unnerved their opponents.
 The losses of the AN&MEF were light in the context of later operations but were sufficiently heavy given the relatively modest gain.
 These losses were further compounded by the unexplained disappearance of the Australian submarine HMAS AE1 during a patrol off Rabaul on 14 September, with 35 men aboard.